Updated April 2026

 3251.8

-The generational alignment is textbook Fourth Turning.
 A moralistic elder generation providing competing visions.
 A pragmatic midlife generation managing the crisis.
 A civic-minded rising generation ready to build — but economically burdened.
 This is the same configuration as the 1930s–1940s.

 READ THE FULL DEEP DIVE →

-READ ANALYSIS ▼
+READ MORE ▼

 AI Disruption